-

 Made a sled with runners of leather.Made a hat from the armpit of a bear.

-May Swenson, 1913–1989, who crafted the language of her literature like an intricate clock, which will forever keep time.
-RIP.
+May Swenson, 1913–1989, who crafted her literature with the care of a clockmaker, whose clocks will forever keep time, RIP.

-(Note: until I just now typed those poems into this post, they were nowhere to be found online.)
+(Note: until I just now typed the three poems above into this post, they were nowhere to be found online.)

 4 Responses and Counting...